-10 law. - 11 (b) Sentence. - Unlawful possession of firearms, other than handguns, and firearm ammunition is a Class A misdemeanor.
+Unlawful possession of firearms, other than handguns, and firearm ammunition is a Class A misdemeanor.
 Unlawful possession of handguns is a Class 4 felony.
-The possession of each firearm or firearm ammunition in violation of this Section constitutes a single and separate violation. - (c) Nothing in paragraph (1) of subsection (a) of this
+The possession of each firearm or firearm ammunition in violation of this Section constitutes a single and separate violation.

-Section prohibits a person under 18 years of age from

-Code or the Fish and Aquatic Life Code.

-- 24 (Source: P.A.
+- (c) Nothing in paragraph (1) of subsection (a) of this Section prohibits a person under 18 years of age from participating in any lawful recreational activity with a firearm such as, but not limited to, practice shooting at targets upon established public or private target ranges or hunting, trapping, or fishing in accordance with the Wildlife Code or the Fish and Aquatic Life Code. - 20 (Source: P.A.
 99-143, eff.
-7-27-15.)

-- 25 (720 ILCS 5/24-3.2) (from Ch.
+7-27-15.) - 21 (720 ILCS 5/24-3.2) (from Ch.
 38, par.
-24-3.2)

-- 1 Sec.
+24-3.2) - Sec.
 24-3.2.
-Unlawful discharge of firearm projectiles. - (a) A person commits the offense of unlawful discharge of firearm projectiles when he or she knowingly or recklessly uses an armor piercing bullet, dragon's breath shotgun shell, bolo shell, or flechette shell in violation of this Section.
+Unlawful discharge of firearm projectiles. - 23 (a) A person commits the offense of unlawful discharge of 24 firearm projectiles when he or she knowingly or recklessly uses 25 an armor piercing bullet, dragon's breath shotgun shell, bolo shell, or flechette shell in violation of this Section.